KishanBillava/KishanBillava/README.md

 - 👋 Hi, I’m  Kishan Billava
 - 👀 I’m interested in Deeplearning with Computer Vision
-- 🌱 I’m currently learning Computer Vision with C++
+- 🌱 I’m currently learning deployment of computer vision application to cloud
 - 💞️ I’m looking to collaborate on Computer Vision Project
 - 📫 How to reach me kishanbillava73@gmail.com